Flag of Bosnia and Herzegovina: Yugoslav period

 Without constitutional recognition, the mid-war Federal State of Bosnia and Herzegovina first adopted the flag flown by Bosnian-Herzegovinian Partisans during the war—a wholly red flag with a narrowly gold-bordered red star in its centre, both symbolizing socialism and communism.
-The flag was usually accompanied on official buildings by the flag of the federal Yugoslavia and the flag of the League of Communists of Yugoslavia.
-A smaller version of the flag served as the civil ensign while an elongated banner version was seen flown in front of the Yugoslav parliament.
+The flag was usually accompanied on official buildings by the flag of federal Yugoslavia and the flag of the League of Communists of Yugoslavia.
+A smaller version of the flag served as the civil ensign, while an elongated banner version was seen flown in front of the Yugoslav parliament.